-Work with equality networks e.g. Disability and Neurodiversity group to review pre-boarding and People Services- Commenced October onboarding process; interview adjustments made as Workforce 2022 necessary Planning 3.4 A culture of inclusivity and a sense of belongi ing Aim: EDI will be threaded through our employee serv people right through to our most senior level vices and champion ned by our Action Owner Timing Different Together CoE meets regularly, led by the People Launched Group Director of People Services and feeding Services- August directly to the Group Chief Executive.
-To focus on Wellbeing and 2022 EDI for staff, inform policy review as required.
-Inclusion Promote initial employee equality networks as People Launched agreed by CoE (LGBTQ+, Carers, Disability and Services- October Neurodiversity) through spotlight on WE Connect, Wellbeing and 2022 drop-ins.
-Each network sponsored by a member of the Executive Team Inclusion Re-promote our reasonable adjustment passport People Services Launched following review, including with members of Employee October Disability and Neurodiversity group Relations 2022 Promote and raise awareness of Different Together People Commenced both on staff intranet and displays in hubs to reach Services- November site-based staff Wellbeing and Inclusion 2022 Encourage under-represented staff groups to join People From CoE e.g. trades representatives, modern Services- November apprentices Wellbeing and Inclusion 2022 Expand and launch further 3 equality networks People From focusing on protected characteristics for example, Services- November race and multicultural, age, perimenopausal and Wellbeing and 2022 menopausal.
-Inclusion Different Together to feature in a CEO vlog and People From representation of members to attend Executive Services- October Team meeting- show importance of EDI at top level Wellbeing and 2022 Inclusion/ Comms
+Work with equality networks e.g. Disability and People Commenced Neurodiversity group to review pre-boarding and Services- October onboarding process; interview adjustments made as Workforce 2022 necessary Planning

+3.4 A culture of inclusivity and a sense of belonging

+Aim: EDI will be threaded through our employee services and championed by our people right through to our most senior level

+Action Owner Timing Different Together CoE meets regularly, led by the Group Director of People Services and feeding directly to the Group Chief Executive.
+To focus on EDI for staff, inform policy review as required.
+People Services- Wellbeing and Inclusion Launched August 2022 Promote initial employee equality networks as agreed by CoE (LGBTQ+, Carers, Disability and Neurodiversity) through spotlight on WE Connect, drop-ins.
+Each network sponsored by a member of the Executive Team People Services- Wellbeing and Inclusion Launched October 2022 Re-promote our reasonable adjustment passport following review, including with members of Disability and Neurodiversity group People Services - Employee Relations Launched October 2022 Promote and raise awareness of Different Together both on staff intranet and displays in hubs to reach site-based staff People Services- Wellbeing and Inclusion Commenced November 2022 Encourage under-represented staff groups to join CoE e.g. trades representatives, modern apprentices People Services- Wellbeing and Inclusion From November 2022 Expand and launch further 3 equality networks focusing on protected characteristics for example, race and multicultural, age, perimenopausal and menopausal.
+People Services- Wellbeing and Inclusion From November 2022 Different Together to feature in a CEO vlog and representation of members to attend Executive Team meeting- show importance of EDI at top level People Services- Wellbeing and Inclusion/ Comms From October 2022